A canonical tree decomposition for order types, and some applications: Counting triangulations

 \subsection{Counting the triangulations of a bowtie}

-{Let us first consider the case of a single bowtie. \cref{p:bij} describes the {\em set} of triangulations of a chirotope presented as a bowtie in terms of the {\em sets} of triangulations of the parts.
-With \cref{prop:bijection_triang_concave}, however, we can {\em count} the former knowing only the generating polynomials of the laters marking the degrees of the proxies.}
+Let us first consider the case of a single bowtie $\kappa = \chi\join{x^*}{y^*}\xi$. \cref{p:bij} describes the {\em set} of triangulations of $\kappa$ in terms of the {\em sets} of triangulations of $\chi$ and $\xi$.
+With \cref{lem:concave_k}, however, we can {\em count} the former knowing only the generating polynomials of the latters marking the degrees of the proxies $x^*$ and $y^*$.

 Let $P_{\chi,x^*}(s)$ and $P_{\xi,y^*}(t)$ denote the generating polynomials of the triangulations of $\chi$ and $\xi$ recording, respectively, the degrees of the elements $x^*$ and $y^*$:

 Here are examples with $P_{\chi,x^*}(s)=s^3(s+1)$ and $P_{\xi,y^*}(t)=t^2(1+t+t^2)$.